JaberQezelbash/RAG-finetune-Llama-3.1-8B-Instruct/README.md

 Unlike a simple fine-tuning project, this project intentionally makes **RAG the core component**.
 The model is not trained only to memorize support answers.
 Instead, each supervised fine-tuning example is built around retrieved context from a FAISS-based knowledge base, and the validation pipeline also follows the same retrieve → rerank → generate workflow.

 > ⚠️ Disclaimer: This project is for research, education, and portfolio demonstration.
 It is not a production helpdesk system.
-Generated responses should be reviewed before being used in real customer-support settings.

 ---

 ## Motivation